JamesHarrisonZa/GameOfLifeEnterprise/README.md

 ## ToDo
 * Webhook that spin up initiates a rolling update when the dockerhub build succedes
-* Copy css files to public folder
+* Change circle ci to run tests in one of my previous images.
-* Move Kubernetes config yml files into project folder and use apply commands
+* Copy css files to public folder, then git ignore public folder.
-* JS Minification?
+* JS Minification
-* Google analytics?
+* Google analytics